When Someone Lets Themselves Be Affected and Then Chooses Not to Live There

 I feel less pulled to explain myself or to bring others with me when their systems organise differently.
 I’m clearer about the kind of professional containers my work now requires.

-Clinically, this has sharpened my stance, which of course, has had a direct impact on how I work with fragility and repetition.
+Clinically, this has sharpened my stance and directly influenced how I work with fragility and repetition.

 Closing